bruceravel/demeter/documentation/Athena/plot/index.rst

-Plotting Your Data in Athena
+Plotting Your Data in ATHENA
 ============================

 Two of the main design goals of :demeter:`athena` are to make basic